 Overview of Migraine

 Migraine is characterized by constant and frequent, mild to disabling throbbing or pulsating headache associated with a wide variety of other symptoms.
+If you’re wondering, “Which headache doctor near me or head specialist near me can truly understand my condition?”—our expert team is the answer.

 In general population, migraine is notorious to affect a fair number of people.
 Mostly women are affected more than men.
 Its incidence is 15 – 18 % in females, about 6% in males and 4 – 6 % in children.
 Incidence varies with age, gender and presence of aura.
 Migraine with aura has an earlier onset of age.
 During and after puberty, migraine is more common in women than men.
 Overall, migraine is a chronic debilitating disease making day to day activities difficult for the patient.